karinearaujo1/imkarine197/README.md

 - :hammer::wrench: Profile in progress...
 - 🔭 Student of systems development and cybersecurity;
-- 🌱 Studying HTML,CSS,JavaScript,Git,Azure and more.
+- 🌱 Studying HTML,CSS,JavaScript,Git,Azure and more;
+- 🔵🟣  Here you can find my projects, studies and contributions.